sahuno/DNAme_BulkONT_Cancer_wf/README.md

 2. minimal workflow for functional analysis + visualization (modkit dmr reegions, tumor/Normal, bedgrapgs for visualization, read-level methylatyion, stattics of genomewide methylation)
 3. minimal workflow for modified basecalling (optional)

+changes
+TODO:
+inputs for `longphase haplotag` should be snp & phased_modcall_vcf from `longphase phase` how to check phasing quality? snps should be

 future
 -batched modified basecalling per sample (for optimized basecalling)